JasonMize/jasonmize.github.io/_posts/2017-04-01-djang-react-redux-setup-(technical-walkthrough).md

 ## Goals:

 This post is a technical walkthrough for setting up Django + React + Redux on a Macbook Pro.
 It assumes you have already set up a basic Django + Django Rest Framework 'Hello World'.
 We'll be starting from there.
+You're in charge of your own GitHub commits.

 Any line preceeded by a "$" is intended as a terminal command.
 For example: